EVerest/everest-core/doc/ocpp_201_device_model_initialization.md

 value, it will not be updated to the value from the config file.

-## Update component schemas
+## Update component config

-It is only possible to update the component schemas for `EVSE`'s and `Connector`s.
-All other components can not be updated.

-To update an `EVSE` or `Connector` component, just place the correct `EVSE` / `Connector` json schema in the `component_schemas/custom` folder.
+To update a component, just place the correct json schema in the `component_config/custom` folder.
 When restarting the software, it will:
-- Check if there are `EVSE`'s or `Connector`s in the database that are not in the component schema's.
+- Check if there are Components in the database that are not in the component config's.
 Those will be removed.
-- Check if there are `EVSE`'s er `Connectors` in the component schema's that are not in the database.
+- Check if there are Components in the component config's that are not in the database.
 Those will be added.
-- Check if anything has changed inside the `EVSE`'s or `Connectors` (`Variable`, `Characteristics` or `Attributes`).
+- Check if anything has changed inside the Component (`Variable`, `Characteristics` or `Attributes`).
-  Those will be removed, changed or added.
   Those will be removed, changed or added to the database as well.

-Note: When the id of an `EVSE` Component is changed, this is seen as the removal of an `EVSE` and addition of a new `EVSE`.
-The same applies to the `evse_id` or `connector_id` of a `Connector` component.
+Note: When the `evse_id` or `connector_id` of a component is changed, this is seen as the removal of a Component and addition of a new one.

 Note: OCPP requires EVSE and Connector numbering starting from 1 counting upwards.